zoubingwu/anime.js/README.md

 # anime.js
-for javascript animation
+for basic javascript animation

 ## about

-Anime.js is a light JavaScript library like jQuery animate method but it supports non-digit values like rotate() or translate(), it makes CSS3 backed animation much more simple and elegant.
+Anime.js is a light JavaScript library like jQuery animate method, it makes js animation much more simple and you don't have to import all the jquery libraray.

 ## using